LipezJ/pong-online/README.md

 # Pong online

-Pong multiplayer on the terminal using an API made with node js.
+Pong multiplayer on the terminal using an made with node js.
 The API is [here](https://github.com/LipezJ/ApiPong).

 ### libraries to install
 * **For terminal handling**.